Scalable architecture for measurement induced squeezed light interferometers: Concept and theory

 \section{Concept and theory}

-A conventional programmable squeezed light interferometer, shown in Fig.~\ref{fig:cluster}a, can generate arbitrary (zero-mean) Gaussian multi-mode states, mathematically represented as graphs where vertices correspond to optical modes and edges indicate correlations (Fig.~\ref{fig:cluster}b).
+A conventional programmable squeezed light interferometer, shown in Fig.~\ref{fig:cluster}a, is a multiport interferometer, described by an $N\times N$ unitary matrix $V$ and consisting of variable beamsplitters $\vec{T}$ and phase shifters $\vec\phi$, fed by squeezed vacuum input states $\hat{S}(\vec{r})\ket{0}^{\otimes N}$.
+This can generate arbitrary (pure and zero-mean) Gaussian multi-mode states $|\Phi_\text{out}\rangle= \hat{U}_V(\vec T,\vec\phi) \hat{S}(\vec r) |0\rangle^{\otimes N}$, where $\hat{U}_V$ is the unitary operation of the interferometer $V$ on the $N$-mode Hilbert space.
+Mathematically, such pure states can also be represented as graphs \cite{Menicucci2011-GraphicalCalculusGaussian} where vertices correspond to optical modes and edges indicate correlations (Fig.~\ref{fig:cluster}b).
 While such an interferometer provides full programmability -- allowing the construction of any desired graph through control of beam-splitting ratios, phases and input Gaussian states -- the circuit depth increases proportionally with the number of modes, making it impractical to scale up.
 To address this limitation, we propose a fundamentally different approach: shifting the programmability from the interferometer itself to a measurement system.
-By first generating a fixed graph state of $M$ modes and then applying programmable quadrature measurements to $M-N$ modes (see Fig.~\ref{fig:cluster}c), a tailored graph with $N$ vertices is created.
+By first generating an initial graph state of $M$ modes and then applying programmable quadrature measurements to $M-N$ modes (see Fig.~\ref{fig:cluster}c), a tailored graph with $N$ vertices is created: The correlations between the remaining $N$ modes will change depending on their initial correlations with the $M-N$ measured modes and on the choice of quadrature basis.